Library Refurbishment Project

 2. Will the University provide alternative study/PC space in other buildings during the project?

 Yes.
-The University is offering study space in the URS Building instead of the Library until August 2018.
+The University is offering study space in the URS Building instead of the Library until Autumn 2019.
 Additional study space has also been provided at RUSU’s The Study @ TOB2 (at Earley Gate) and alternative quiet study spaces have been identified across Whiteknights and London Road campuses (subject to teaching timetabling and departmental use).
 Check daily availability with the new Free Room Finder and the current PC availability page.

-Services in URS will include: Course Collection, Café Libro, Library Information Desk, Study Advice, Maths Support, and the IT Service Desk.
+Services in URS include: Course Collection, Café Libro, Library Information Desk, Study Advice, Maths Support, and the IT Service Desk.

 There are several benefits to the relocation.
-Moving study space from the Library into URS will provide a quieter environment for study while still being close enough to borrow and use materials.
+Moving study space from the Library into URS provides a quieter environment for study while still being close enough to borrow and use materials.
 It also means we can carry out more work inside the Library than previously planned, and so will complete the refurbishment around six months earlier.

 Regular updates on the relocation - including furniture arrangements, move dates, building opening times and additional alternative study spaces - will be published on the Library Blog.